H4ckB4s3/nostr-name/README.md

 ### Key Features:
 - Find and Save Nostr users in the directory saved on local storage (easy import/backup/clear)
 - Visiting `yourtld.nostr.name` redirects users to their Nostr profile (if a NIP-21-compatible client is installed)
-- Displays a webpage containing the associated npub, social data, and wallet addresses when no compatible client is detected
+- Displays a webpage containing the associated npub and data when no compatible client is detected
 - Generates a JSON file (`yourtld.nostr.name/.well-known/nostr.json`) containing the npub in HEX format for NIP-05 compatibility

 ## 3. Setup Instructions